screenshothis/screenshothis/README.md

 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a Pull Request.

-Please ensure your code adheres to the linting and formatting guidelines (`bun check`).
+Please ensure your code adheres to the linting and formatting guidelines (`pnpm run check`).

 ## 📄 License